godot-escoria/escoria-docs/api/ESCItem.md

 ```

 Another item (e.g. the player) has exited this element

 #### Parameters

-- body: Other object that has entered the item
+- body: Other object that has exited the item

 ### teleport